 Are you sure you want to join this community?

 Would you like to visit the community homepage now?

-At the Annual Meeting of the Institute of Transportation Engineers (ITE), a competition between ITE student member teams is conducted.
+At the ITE International Annual Meeting, a competition between ITE student member teams is conducted.
 It is known as the ITE Collegiate Traffic Bowl Grand Championship.
-The objectives of the ITE Collegiate Traffic Bowl are to encourage students to become more active members in the Institute, to enhance their knowledge of the traffic/transportation engineering and planning profession and of the Institute itself, and to strengthen the programs of the ITE student chapters.
+The objectives of the Collegiate Traffic Bowl are to encourage students to become more active members in ITE, to enhance their knowledge of the traffic/transportation engineering and planning profession and of the Institute itself, and to strengthen the programs of the ITE student chapters.
 This community group will serve to provide information regarding the ITE Collegiate Traffic Bowl program.

 A large proportion of crashes at roundabouts involve cyclists.
 For Victoria, Australia, the proportion of reported injury crashes is about 25%.
 (Source: VicRoads CrashStats 2005-2009).
 In Melbourne inner suburban local government areas, the proportion is about 50%.
 The purpose of this community is to explore designs and strategies to reduce this statistic.

 This community exists to foster research, share case studies and collaboration on the planning and evaluation of transportation demand management (TDM).
 TDM is any action or set of actions intended to influence the intensity, timing and spatial distribution of vehicle demand for the purpose of reducing the impact of traffic, managing parking needs, reducing greenhouse gasses, and enhancing mobility options